soliantconsulting/SoliantEntityAudit/README.md

 1. setComment();
     Set the comment for the next audit transaction.
 When a comment is set it will be read at the time the audit Revision is created and added as the comment.

-2. getEntityValues($entity, $cleanRevision = false);
+2. getAuditEntityValues($auditEntity);
-    Returns all the fields and their values for the given entity.
+    Returns all the fields and their values for the given audit entity.
 Does not include many to many relations.
-    $cleanRevision is used internally to strip the reference to Revision from the results if a RevisionEntity is passed.

-3. getEntityIdentifierValues($entity, $cleanRevision = false);
+3. getEntityIdentifierValues($entity);
     Return all the identifying keys and values for an entity.

 4. getRevisionEntities($entity)